BizTalk Patterns

 Big Day is here!

 Throughout this ordeal, we had other volunteers in the community that came to help.
-Getting to the OSU building at 6:30am was not an IMAG1666_100x100easy task, lots of passion for our community from Diane Neale, Dr. Miebi Akah, Samantha Orons (did I miss someone?).
+Getting to the OSU building at 6:30am was not an easy task, lots of passion for our community from Diane Neale, Dr. Miebi Akah, Samantha Orons (did I miss someone?).
 Setup and tear down was easy thanks to them and the core SPS committee.

 Tally